-2. computer software is
+2. Computer software is the

-- a. the computer programs
+a. computer programs

-- b. the information systems
+b. information systems

-- c. the communication technologies
+c. communication technologies

-3. computer hardware is
+3. Con nputer hardware is

-- a. the machinery and electronic parts of a computer system - b. any device physically connected to a computer - c. the electronic parts of a computer system
+a. the machinery and electronic parts of a computer system

+b. the part of a computer

+c. the electronic parts of a computer system

-4. to disseminate means
+4. To disseminate means

-- a. to store information
+a to store information

-- b. to spread information
+b. to spread information

-- c. to process information
+c. to process information

-5. to retrieve means
+5 To 1 etrieve means

-- a. to transmit information
+0.101 a. to transmit information

-- b. to protect information
+b. to protect information

-- c. to restore information
+c. to find and get the information back

-6. to take advantage of means
+6. To take advantage of means

-- a. to design
+a. to design

-- b. to use
+b. to use

+c. to support

-- c. to support
+c. to support

-7. Use the words and expressions in the box below to translate the passage into English.
+6. Use the words and expressions in the box to translate the passage into English.